Revnoplex/vidtty/README.md

 # VidTTY
 A command line based video player written in c that converts and plays videos using ascii characters

-Example usage of this program is featured [here](https://www.youtubeg.com/watch?v=OSnveMc77ss).
+Usage of this program is featured [here](https://www.youtubeg.com/watch?v=OSnveMc77ss).

 ## Compatibility
 This program has only been tested to work on some Linux environments listed below: